syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/edit.md

 * To remove a selected row from the Grid, use the `deleteRecord` method.
 For both edit and delete operations, you must select a row first.

-N> In both normal and dialog editing modes, these methods can be used.
+> In both normal and dialog editing modes, these methods can be used.

 {% if page.publishingplatform == "aspnet-core" %}